1 9 7 5 – 1 9 7 6 (USA)

 31 x 30 minute episodes

-Doc Joe Bogert (Barnard Hughes) is a real family country town type doctor, practising from a surgery in the ground floor of his home in a modest New York City neighbourhood.
+Doc Joe Bogert (Barnard Hughes) is a real family country town type doctor, practising from a surgery in the ground floor of his home in a modest and rundown New York City neighbourhood.

 He’s the kind of general practitioner who gets involved with the lives of his patients the old-fashioned way, starting off treating them with concern and understanding and only getting to the pills and bills occasionally.